 Yes, a blind date can be successful.
 Many relationships have developed as a result of a blind date.
 There is a chance that any date, not just a blind date, will be successful, or not.
 It is all about the two people involved and how compatible they are together.
-As with any date, there will be occasions when there is no connection at all with your date, but that is something that won't be discovered until you go on a date.
-Usually before a normal date is arranged there is an attraction between two people, but with a blind date you are trusting the judgement of others to set you up with someone they believe you will be compatible with.
+As with any date, there will be occasions when there is no connection at all with your date, but that is something that won’t be discovered until you go on a date.
+Usually, before a normal date is arranged there is an attraction between two people, but with a blind date, you are trusting the judgement of others to set you up with someone they believe you will be compatible with.
 If your friends and family know what you like and dislike in a date, then there is a greater chance of you being set up with someone you could have a real connection with.

 Should I try a blind date?

 Not everyone is willing to try a blind date.
 Some people have the attitude that “It will never work for me”.
-With that attitude it won't work.
-If you go on a blind date with a laid back attitude, not expecting your date to be your next partner, then there is no reason why you won't enjoy yourself.
-Like with any date, if you attend believing that they are they one for you, then you end up putting extra pressure on yourself, which can lead to even greater disappointment.
-Many people try a blind date when they haven't had much dating luck elsewhere.
+With that attitude, it won’t work.
+If you go on a blind date with a laid back attitude, not expecting your date to be your next partner, then there is no reason why you won’t enjoy yourself.
+Like with any date, if you attend believing that they are the one for you, then you end up putting extra pressure on yourself, which can lead to even greater disappointment.
+Many people try a blind date when they haven’t had much dating luck elsewhere.
 Although you may feel a little disheartened about finding someone, you have nothing to lose by attending a blind date.
 The hard work of finding a date will have been done for you, leaving you to think about your first date clothing and the actual date itself.

 What is the difference between a blind date and a normal date?

-One of the main difference between a blind date and a normal date, is that with a blind date the “finding a date” process has been done for you.
+One of the main difference between a blind date and a normal date is that with a blind date the “finding a date” process has been done for you.
 You put your faith entirely in the person who arranges the date for you.
 If the person who arranges the date knows you both well, then that will give you something common to talk about.
 Also, prior to the date you can ask your friend or family member questions about the date and find out as much information as you can about them.
-This is something that you can't really do if you found a date yourself with someone you have just met.
-People often struggle trying to get a date, but with a blind date you don't need to worry about that part.
+This is something that you can’t really do if you found a date yourself with someone you have just met.
+People often struggle to try to get a date, but with a blind date, you don’t need to worry about that part.